stutrek/scrollmonitor-hooks/README.md

 # scrollmonitor-hooks

 These React hooks for the [scrollmonitor](http://github.com/stutrek/scrollmonitor) provide an object with the current scroll state of an element.
-You can painlessly create a container element for in-page scrolling containers,
+Use the `withScrollContainer` HOC to create a container element for in-page scrolling,

 [see a demo](https://stutrek.github.io/scrollmonitor-hooks)